SwedbankPay/developer.swedbankpay.com/_includes/payment-order-abort.md

 ## Abort

-{% if documentation_section contains "digital-payments" %}
+{% if documentation_section contains "checkout-v3" %}

 To abort a payment order, perform the `abort` operation that is returned in the payment order response.
 You need to include the following in the request body: